-In July, 2015, The FASB issued Accounting Standards Update No. 2015-11, Simplifying the Measurement of Inventory (Topic 330) ("ASU 2015-11").
+In July 2015, The FASB issued Accounting Standards Update No. 2015-11, Simplifying the Measurement of Inventory (Topic 330) ("ASU 2015-11").
 ASU 2015-11 outlines that inventory within the scope of its guidance be measured at the lower of cost and net realizable value.
 Inventory measured using last-in, first-out (LIFO) are not impacted by the new guidance.
 Prior to the issuance of ASU 2015-11, inventory was measured at the lower of cost or market (where market was defined as replacement cost, with a ceiling of net realizable value and floor of net realizable value less a normal profit margin).
 For a public entity, the amendments in ASU 2015-11 are effective, in a prospective manner, for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period (the first quarter of fiscal year 2017 for the Company).
 Early adoption is permitted as of the beginning of an interim or annual reporting period.

-The Company is in the process of assessing the impact, if any, of ASU 2015-11 on its consolidated financial statements.
+The Company does not expect that this standard will have a significant impact on its consolidated financial statements and disclosures upon adoption.

 In May 2014, The FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 ASU 2014-09 outlines a single comprehensive model to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 ASU 2014-09 also requires entities to disclose sufficient information, both quantitative and qualitative, to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 An entity should apply the amendments in this ASU using one of the following two methods: 1.
 Retrospectively to each prior reporting period presented with a possibility to elect certain practical expedients, or, 2.
 Retrospectively with the cumulative effect of initially applying ASU 2014-09 recognized at the date of initial application.
 If an entity elects the latter transition method, it also should provide certain additional disclosures.
 For a public entity, the amendments in ASU 2014-09 were to be effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
 In July 2015, the FASB voted for a one year deferral of the effective date of ASU 2014-09 and issued an exposure draft.
 The new guidance will be effective for annual and interim periods beginning on or after December 15, 2017.
 Early application is not permitted.
-The Company is currently assessing the impact that adopting this new accounting guidance will have on its consolidated financial statements and footnote disclosures.
+The Company is evaluating this standard and expect to have its analysis completed by mid-2017, however, preliminarily the Company does not expect that this new guidance will have a material impact on its revenue recognition.

+(In thousands, except share and per share amounts and number of lasers)